-That was then though, and now more women work than ever before thanks to the feminist movement, daycare, technology advancements (allowing more to work from home), and the rising acceptance of stay-at-home dads.
+That was then though, and now more women work than ever before thanks to feminism, daycare, technology advancements (allowing more to work from home), and the rising acceptance of stay-at-home dads.
 A lot of men also simply want to be more actively involved in their children’s lives nowadays to help strengthen their bond with them and take the pressure off the mother.
-There are also families with same sex parents now too, so it’s not just about male versus female, but instead who is the more active income provider and who is more hands-on with parenting.
+There are also a lot more families with same-sex parents now too, so it’s not just about male versus female, but instead who is the more active income provider and who is more hands-on with parenting.

 Sharing the load

 In an ideal world, sharing the parenting duties equally would be a great way to go about it.
 Unfortunately, in many cases this isn’t possible – especially when one parent is required to work more than the other for financial reasons, and those who travel or work away for periods at a time.
 So unless you’re both working part-time or in jobs which allow an equal portion of time at home with the kids, then there will always be one person handling more parenting tasks than the other.

 This doesn’t mean that just one of you should be changing the nappies or fixing the bottles though.
 When both parents are home (such as the early morning or the evening), then there’s no real reason why either of you can’t look after the baby or both of you together.
 Children will have better relationships with their parents if they’re both actively involved in daily tasks (where possible), and sharing the responsibility will mean less stress all round and an opportunity for couples to bond over their baby.

 Obviously in the case of singer Pharrell Williams, he’s made it clear from the get-go that he won’t be changing his triplets’ nappies and perhaps his wife is okay with this (he is rich and famous after all and would have a lot of staff to help her out).
 Whatever their arrangement is, as long as his wife is on board with it, it’s really up to them how they share the load.